Skip to content

 Find the full printable recipe with specific measurements below.

-• Turkey: The star of the show in this recipe.
-Make sure to use leftover turkey that’s been cooked and shredded.
-Using both white and dark meat will give you the best flavor.
+• Turkey: Use leftover turkey that’s been cooked and shredded.
+Using both white and dark meat adds the best flavor.

-• Veggies: Chopped celery, onions and carrots (also known as mirepoix) are sauteed in butter to add the perfect aroma to the soup.
+• Veggies: Chopped celery, onions and carrots (mirepoix) are sauteed in butter to add the perfect aroma to the turkey soup.

-• Noodles: Uncooked elbow noodles are my favorite to use, but egg noodles are another great option.
-Cooked white rice or brown rice could also be added in before serving.
+• Noodles: Uncooked elbow noodles are my favorite to use, but egg noodles are great, too.

-• Broth: You can use chicken broth for an easy option, or make your own homemade turkey stock from the turkey carcass.
+• Broth: You can use chicken broth or make your own homemade turkey stock which will make it even more rich and flavorful.

 How to Make Turkey Soup